MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitors-ops-manager.md

 ## Before you start

 ::: moniker range="sc-vmm-2016"

+>[!NOTE]
-Make sure you're using a supported version of Operations Manager (running on Systems Center 2016 or a later version).
+> Make sure you're using a supported version of Operations Manager (running on Systems Center 2016 or a later version).

 ::: moniker-end

 ::: moniker range="sc-vmm-2019"

+>[!NOTE]
-Make sure you're using a supported version of Operations Manager (running on Systems Center 2019 or a later version).
+> Make sure you're using a supported version of Operations Manager (running on Systems Center 2019 or a later version).

 ::: moniker-end